WHAT ARE FIX-ITS & REPAIR FAIRS?

 Tools to collect and share repair data

-There are a few resources out there for groups who want to gather repair data (which can be helpful for all kinds of things, from improving the chance of fixing and item, to making recommendations for durable/repairable manufacturers, to applying for grants!).
+There are a few resources out there for groups who want to gather repair data (which can be helpful for all kinds of things, from improving the chance of fixing and item, to making recommendations for durable/repairable manufacturing processes, to applying for grants!).
 These tools make it easier to share and compare data – around the world!

 Join the Repair Economy community hub on Hylo and jumpstart a conversation or even a project!